‘Water way’ to see the sights: the best Lake Garda boat trips

 The headland is famous for its hot springs and Roman ruins – and hopping on a private boat tour is a great way to see the sights.
 Head to the town of Sirmione and stroll down to the walled castle harbour to start your trip.

-Cruise along the coast to smooth rock shelf of Jamaica beach, where the water has a vibrant turquoise colour.
+Cruise along the coast to the smooth rock shelf of Jamaica beach, where the water has a vibrant turquoise colour.
 A little farther, at the tip of the peninsula, Sirmione’s thermal waters rise to the top of the lake.
 The underwater jets can reach 69°C and, when the water’s calm, you can often spot bubbles popping on the surface.
 From here, you can also see the ancient remains of the Grottoes of Catullus, where the Romans once built a grand villa and bathhouse.

 Set sail on the San Nicolò